pink88/Tuiss2HA/README.md

 # Tuiss2HA

-This adds support for Blinds2go Electronic blinds, powered by the Tuiss Smartview platform.
+This adds support for Blinds2go Electronic blinds, powered by the Tuiss Smartview platform (if other brands exist they should work, but are untested).
 These blinds use bluetoth low energy and are controlled through a simple cover interface.

 ## Before Integration to Home Assistant ##